In this section

 Goods cannot be temporarily imported into Canada if they are prohibited.
 Import restrictions or controls are not waived just because the goods are being imported temporarily.
 The goods must meet all Government of Canada requirements.

 For more information: Requirements for prohibited, restricted or controlled goods

-If you are importing goods for sale within Canada, you must pay full duties and taxes at their first point of entry, as outlined in Memorandum D17-1-0, Accounting for Imported Goods and Payment of Duties Regulations.
-However, if you have on-site CBSA clearance privileges, the goods can travel directly to the event site for processing by a CBSA officer or the goods will enter a sufferance warehouse for processing and release by the CBSA (see Memorandum D4-1-4, Customs Sufferance Warehouses).
+If you are importing goods for sale within Canada, you must pay full duties and taxes at their first point of entry, as outlined in the Accounting for Imported Goods and Payment of Duties Regulations.
+However, if you have on-site/off-site CBSA clearance privileges, the goods can travel directly to the event site for processing by a CBSA Border Services Officer or the goods will enter a sufferance warehouse for processing and release by the CBSA (see Memorandum D4-1-4, Customs Sufferance Warehouses).

 When any unsold goods are exported at the close of an event and proof of export has been provided to the CBSA, the importer is entitled to a refund of the duties and some taxes (but not the GST/HST) paid on the unsold portion of the shipment (see Memorandum D17-2-1, Coding of Adjustment Request Forms).

-For more information: Memorandum D8-1-4, Form E29B, Temporary Admission Permit (see the section "Alternate Proof of Export")
+For more information: Memorandum D8-1-4, Administrative Procedures Related to Form E29B, Temporary Admission Permit (see the section "Alternate Proof of Export")